mehulkar/mehulkar.com/source/blog/2019/01/getting-surprised-by-technology.md

 technological advancement crept up on me and how I suddenly had this realization that I'm behind in my understanding of technology.
 Now that the seal is broken, I expect that not only will I find more instances, I expect that this will not be the last time I'm behind.

+**---update---**

+When I shared this post with [Amisha](https://twitter.com/_amishap), she pointed out is that it's an internet meme to see older people attempting to search in full sentences.
+I wonder if we're that one unlucky generation between how thing should be?